zepheira/bibframe/model/bflite.md

 * label: Event
 * refines: Resource
 * properties: who what where when why
-* desciption: A significant occurrence or happening
+* description: A significant occurrence or happening
 * scope: <http://bibfra.me/vocab/lite>

 ## who